Leonard Peltier: Presidential politics

 Peltier was the candidate for the Peace and Freedom Party in the 2004 election for President of the United States.
 While numerous states have laws that prohibit prison inmates convicted of felonies from voting (Maine and Vermont are exceptions), the United States Constitution has no prohibition against felons being elected to federal offices, including President.
 The Peace and Freedom Party secured ballot status for Peltier only in California.
 His presidential candidacy received 27,607 votes, approximately 0.2% of the vote in that state.

-In 2020 he ran as the vice-presidential running mate of Gloria La Riva, on the ticket of the Party for Socialism and Liberation in the presidential campaign.
+In 2020, he ran as the vice-presidential running mate of Gloria La Riva on the ticket of the Party for Socialism and Liberation in the presidential campaign.
 He was forced to resign from the ticket for health reasons in early August 2020, and was replaced with Sunil Freeman.

 Ruling on FBI documents

 In a February 27, 2006, decision, U.S. District Judge William Skretny ruled that the FBI did not have to release five of 812 documents relating to Peltier and held at their Buffalo field office.
 He ruled that the particular documents were exempted on the grounds of "national security and FBI agent/informant protection".
 In his opinion, Judge Skretny wrote, "Plaintiff has not established the existence of bad faith or provided any evidence contradicting (the FBI's) claim that the release of these documents would endanger national security or would impair this country's relationship with a foreign government."
 In response, Michael Kuzma, a member of Peltier's defense team, said, "We're appealing.
 It's incredible that it took him 254 days to render a decision."
-Kuzma further said, "The pages we were most intrigued about revolved around a teletype from Buffalo ... a three-page document that seems to indicate that a confidential source was being advised by the FBI not to engage in conduct that would compromise attorney-client privilege."

-Peltier's supporters have tried to obtain more than 100,000 pages of documents from FBI field offices, claiming that the files should have been turned over at the time of his trial or following a Freedom of Information Act (FOIA) request filed soon after.
+Kuzma added, "The pages we were most intrigued about revolved around a teletype from Buffalo ... a three-page document that seems to indicate that a confidential source was being advised by the FBI not to engage in conduct that would compromise attorney-client privilege."
+Several of Peltier's supporters have taken legal action in an attempt to obtain more than 100,000 pages of documents from FBI field offices, claiming that the files should have been turned over at the time of his trial or following a Freedom of Information Act (FOIA) request filed soon after.

 Victim of prison violence

 On January 13, 2009, Peltier was beaten by inmates at the United States Penitentiary, Canaan, where he had been transferred from USP Lewisburg.
 He was sent back to Lewisburg, where he remained until the fall of 2011, when he was transferred to a federal penitentiary in Florida.
-As of 2016, Leonard Peltier is housed at Coleman Federal Correctional Complex in Coleman, Florida.
+According to High Country News in 2016: "Everywhere he's been, inmates have jumped and beaten him, likely with the collusion of guards."